MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Method

 \subsection{Feature Extraction}

-As many MVS works, we also use FPN~\cite{lin2017feature} as the main feature extractor, which is enhanced with pre-trained ViTs.
+As many MVS works, we also use FPN~\citep{lin2017feature} as the main feature extractor, which is enhanced with pre-trained ViTs.
 In MVSFormer, ViTs work to formulate global feature correlations, while FPN is devoted to learning detailed ones.
 Before taking reference and source images to the ViT, we first downsample them into $(\frac{H}{2},\frac{W}{2})$ to save the computation and memory costs.
-We resize the absolute position encoding of pre-trained ViTs with bicuic interpolation to fit different image scales~\cite{dosovitskiy2020image}.
-Then plain-ViT output $\mathbf{F}^{(p)}$ or hierarchical-ViT output $\mathbf{F}^{(h)}$ is directly added to the highest level feature of the FPN encoder.
+We resize the absolute position encoding of pre-trained ViTs with bicubic interpolation to fit different image scales~\citep{dosovitskiy2020image}.
+Then hierarchical-ViT output $\mathbf{F}^{(h)}$ or plain-ViT output $\mathbf{F}^{(p)}$ is directly added to the highest level feature of the FPN encoder.
 Thus we can get coarse-to-fine features $\{\mathbf{F}^{(l)}\}_{l=1}^{L=4}$ from the FPN decoder scaled from ($\frac{H}{8},\frac{W}{8}$) to ($H,W$) of the origin resolution as shown in Fig.~\ref{fig:overview}(A).
 These features contain priors from both ViT and CNN, and will be leveraged to formulate more reliable cost volumes.
+We have tried other feature fusion strategies in Sec.~\ref{sec:appendix_fusion_ways} of the Appendix, but the difference is negligible.
+So the simple but effective feature addition is adopted in MVSFormer.

+\textbf{MVSFormer with trainable Twins.} The Twins is used as the backbone in our default MVSFormer without additional explanations, because it enjoys the best reconstruction performance as in Sec.~\ref{sec:quantitative}.
+To finetune MVSFormer in various resolutions, the ViT backbone should meet two conditions, \emph{i.e.}, the efficient attention mechanism and the robust position encoding for different scales, which are both solved by Twins elegantly.
+Except for the pyramid architecture, CPE in Twins can learn positional cues from the zero-padding~\citep{islam2020much}, and breaks the permutation-equivalent of ViTs with proper CNN inductive biases.
+As shown in Fig.~\ref{fig:overview}(b), MVSFormer encodes 4 multi-scale features $\{\mathbf{F}^{(h,s)}\}_{s=1}^{S=4}$ with $(\frac{1}{8},\frac{1}{16},\frac{1}{32},\frac{1}{64})$ of the origin resolution respectively.
+We use another FPN to upsample these multi-scale features as

+Benefited by the efficient attention design, we can finetune the pre-trained Twins during the training phase with a relatively low learning rate in various resolutions.
+More details are discussed in Sec.~\ref{sec:implementation_details}.